keyejia/Music-Records-Catalog-website/README.md

 # Records Catalog Website

-project for Udacity fullstack nanodegree
+## Description
+an application that provides a list of items within a variety of categories as well as provide a user registration and authentication system.
+Registered users will have the ability to post, edit and delete their own items.

-# Installing the Vagrant VM for ud330 - Authentication & Authorization
+## Installing the Vagrant VM for ud330 - Authentication & Authorization

 **Note: If you already have a vagrant machine installed from previous Udacity courses skip to the 'Fetch the Source Code and VM Configuration' section**